+- 1. Install the inverter on a solid wall or on a stand.
+Observe the prescribed distances and other specifications.

-2. Install the bracket on the base.
+- 2. Install the bracket on the base.

-3. Lift the inverter onto the bracket.
+- 3. Lift the inverter onto the bracket.

 - 4. Make sure that the inverter is correctly seated and cannot slip off the bracket.

-- 5. Install the lock screws.
+- 5. Install the lock screw.

 - ✓ The inverter is installed.